David Gold (talk radio host): Quotes

 One Dallas publication described Gold's influence in Dallas media:

 Best known was David Gold, the 3 p.m.-to-6 p.m. local Limbaugh before Limbaugh was cool, a huge talent who infuriated and captivated, such as in his first week when he suggested putting all death row inmates in the Texas Stadium end zone, wiring them, then frying them.

+Death

+On December 11, 2025, it was announced that Gold had died at the age of 75.